chipxsd/stream-based-sync/stream-based-sync.md

 [telephony](https://www.youtube.com/watch?v=kf2nrHIA2kY) /
 [messaging](https://www.youtube.com/watch?v=1B5i7lhX9Og) solution for the web and mobile devices.
-A few years later I helped start a company together with my collegues called [layer.com](http://layer.com), where we built an awesome messaging platform.
+A few years later I helped start a company together with my colleagues called [layer.com](http://layer.com), where we built an awesome messaging platform.
 It's at Layer where I helped build the various synchronization protocols with a devotion bordering on obsession.